3 creative photography techniques using burst mode

 Put something different on your social media with a self made gif.
 You can create a little movie by uploading a burst of images to gifmaker.me, then download the gif ready for use.

-Depending on the situation and subject, you could use either (CL) low continuous or (CH) high continuous.
+Depending on the situation and subject and how much movement is involved, you could use either (CL) low continuous or (CH) high continuous.

 3. Create multiple images of action in one image